 The Maricopa County Recorder is responsible for voter registration records.
-To be qualified to register to vote and vote in Gilbert elections, you must be:
+To be qualified to register to vote and vote in Gilbert elections, you:

-- Will be eighteen years of age or more on or before the date of the regular general election next following his registration.
+- Will be eighteen years of age or more on or before the date of the next regular general election following registration.

-- Is able to write his name or make his mark, unless prevented from so doing by physical disability.
+- Are able to write your name or make your mark, unless prevented from so doing by physical disability.

-- Has not been convicted of treason or a felony, unless restored to civil rights.
+- Have not been convicted of treason or a felony, unless restored to civil rights.

-- Has not been adjudicated an incapacitated person
+- Have not been adjudicated an incapacitated person

 - Register to vote, verify your registration, or update your current registration